udacity/fend/README.md

 7. Neighborhood Map
 8. [Feed Reader Testing](http://github.com/udacity/frontend-nanodegree-feedreader)

+## Lessons

+The following is a list of the lessons associated with the Front End Nanodegree.

+* L0 - Establishing a Web Developer Mindset
+* L1 - Nanodegree Orientation
+* L2 - HTML Syntax
+* L3 - CSS Syntax
+* L4 - How to Write Code Faster
+* L5 - Box Model and Semantic Elements

 ## Tools

-The following tools are used thoroughout the Front End Nanodegree.
+The following is a list of tools used thoroughout the Front End Nanodegree.

 * [Chrome Feedback Extension](http://labs.udacity.com/udacity-feedback-extension/)
 * [JavaScript Grader](https://github.com/udacity/js-grader)